ADOPTED FEBRUARY 7, 1995

 Each player on all teams participating in this league must sign a participant waiver.
 Team captains should have the waiver properly signed.

-A. Tie Breakers: If two teams have the same number of points the following tie breaking rules are used:
+A. Tie Breakers: To determine teams for the playoffs, if two teams have the same number of points the following tie breaking rules are used:

 Roster may be updated until July 15th at which time rosters will be frozen.
 Only players listed on frozen roster may compete in the playoffs.
 Roster form will be available on the league website.